gethiox/HIDI/README.md

   **Warning**: If you're starting application with your directly connected keyboard it may be impossible to terminate it in that case.
   Proper solution coming soon™
-- make sure `config` directory from this repository is present along with `hidi` binary (in the same directory)
 - Standard user may not have permission to read input devices directly for security reasons.
   The best way of running this program in userspace is to give temporary privilege to `input` group with:
   `sudo -u your_username -g input ./hidi`